Endless Wire (The Who album)

 Endless Wire is the eleventh studio album by the English rock band the Who, released on 30 October 2006 in the UK through Polydor Records and the following day in the US by Universal Republic.
-It was their first new studio album of original material in 24 years following the release of It's Hard in 1982, as well as their first since the death of the bassist John Entwistle.
+It was their first new studio album of original material in 24 years following the release of It's Hard in 1982, as well as their first since the death of their founding bassist John Entwistle.
 It was originally due to be released in early 2005 under the working title WHO2.

 Endless Wire received generally positive reviews from music critics.
 It debuted at #7 on the Billboard album chart and #9 in the UK.
 Portions of it were featured on The Who Tour 2006-2007.
 Most of the songs from this album were used in the rock musical adaptation of The Boy Who Heard Music which debuted in July 2007 as part of Vassar College's Powerhouse Summer Theater workshop series.

 History and composition

 Most of what is known about the development of the album has come from Pete Townshend's website.
 On 21 March 2005, Pete Townshend announced the postponement of the new Who album.
 On 24 December 2005, Townshend announced that manager Bill Curbishley had introduced a "great scheme" to allow the band to tour in mid-2006 in support of new material, even if Townshend did not have "a full thirty tracks ready to go."
 On 20 March 2006, Daltrey announced that he and Townshend were making progress with the album and that Townshend had written a song about Stockholm syndrome, titled "Black Widow's Eyes".
 Daltrey also said that Townshend was playing some bass on the album.

 On 28 March 2006, Townshend announced through the diary portion of his website that a mini-opera, titled "The Glass Household", now formed the core of the album.
 It is based on his novella The Boy Who Heard Music.
 He also announced plans to have a shortened version of the opera released prior to the release of the full album.
-This diary entry also confirmed the line-up of the band: Pino Palladino on bass, Pete Townshend on guitars, his brother Simon Townshend on backing vocals, and John "Brass Rabbit" Bundrick on keyboards.
+This diary entry also confirmed the line-up of the band: Pino Palladino on bass, Pete Townshend on guitars, his brother Simon Townshend on backing vocals, and John "Rabbit" Bundrick on keyboards.
 Peter Huntington, from Rachel Fuller's band, was on drums because Zak Starkey was touring with Oasis.